PM Modi’s brother Prahlad Modi, family members injured in car accident in Mysuru

 Prahlad Modi, the brother of Prime Minister Narendra Modi, sustained injuries after his car met with an accident near Karnataka’s Mysuru Tuesday afternoon.

 The incident took place near Kadkola, 13km away from Mysore.
-Prahlad was travelling with his son, daughter-in-law and grandson to Bandipura in an SUV when it hit a divider.
+Mysuru SP Seema Latkar told The Indian Express that Modi was travelling in an SUV with his son, daughter-in-law and grandson to Bandipur National Tiger Reserve.

+“They were travelling in a private car which was driven by one Sathyanarayana.
+We do not know whether he was speeding, but the vehicle lost control and hit the road divider,” the officer said.

-All passengers, including the driver, were taken to the JS Hospital in Mysuru.
+All passengers, including the driver, were taken to the JSS Hospital in Mysuru.

-Prahlad Modi’s grandson has sustained minor injuries to his head.
-However, he is out of danger.
+Dr Madhu CP of JSS Hospital said, “Prahlad Modi and other family members are said to be out of danger but the grandson has sustained a fracture in the leg which is being treated.”

 Visuals circulating on Twitter showed heavy damage to the front part of the car and the vehicle being moved away by a bulldozer.